Language selection

 Bilateral relations

 Canada and Australia enjoy strong and multifaceted bilateral relations.
-Canada regularly consults with Australia to advance common interests on international issues based on their policy convergence in many areas, including defence and security, trade, economic growth, illegal migration, counterterrorism, counter-proliferation, social (including Indigenous peoples), transportation and regional issues.
-Canada’s defence relationship with Australia is its largest in the Asia-Pacific region.
+Canada regularly consults with Australia to advance common interests on international issues, based on their policy convergence in many areas, including defence and security, trade, human rights, social, cultural, academic and regional issues.
+Canada regularly works with Australia and New Zealand (CANZ) at the United Nations, issuing joint statements on international issues of importance to the three countries.
+Canada’s defence relationship with Australia is its largest in the Indo-Pacific region.

-Official relations between Canada and Australia are conducted through respective foreign ministries and the diplomatic missions in each other’s country.
+Official diplomatic relations between Canada and Australia began in 1939 and are conducted through respective foreign ministries and the diplomatic missions in each other's country.
 In Australia, this is the High Commission of Canada in Canberra and the Consulate General in Sydney.
-In Canada, the Australian High Commission is located in Ottawa, and there is a Consulate General in Toronto.
+There are also Canadian Honorary Consuls in Melbourne, Adelaide and Perth.
+In Canada, the Australian High Commission is located in Ottawa and a Consulate General in Toronto.
+There is also an Australian Honorary Consul in Vancouver.

-The foreign affairs departments of Canada and Australia exchange officers for professional development purposes, and similar exchange agreements exist between other government departments.
+The foreign ministries of Canada and Australia regularly exchange officers for professional development purposes, and there are similar bilateral exchange agreements between other government departments.

-The Canada-Australia Consular Services Sharing Agreement allows Canadians to receive consular services from Australian officials in a number of countries where Canada does not have an office, and vice versa.
-Furthermore, Canada and Australia share diplomatic facilities, including the Canadian embassy in Kyiv, where Australia has been provided space, and the Australian embassy in Laos, where Canada has a diplomatic office.
+The Canada-Australia Consular Services Sharing Agreement allows Canadians to receive consular services from Australian officials in a number of countries where Canada does not have a diplomatic presence, and vice versa.
+Furthermore, Canada and Australia co-share diplomatic facilities, including the Canadian embassies in Rabat and Kyiv, where Australia is co-located with Canada, and the Australian embassy in Laos, where Canada has a diplomatic mission.

 Trade relations

-Canada’s commercial relationship with Australia is strong and diversified.
-In addition to traditional sectors such as mining and transportation, there are significant opportunities offered in the infrastructure sector for Canadian businesses.
-In 2021, two-way merchandise trade between Canada and Australia remained stable at $4.5 billion.
-Canadian exports were valued at $2.3 billion and largely composed of machinery, aircrafts and parts, vehicles, minerals and mineral products, electronic equipment, scientific and precision instruments and pharmaceutical products.
-Imports were valued at $2.2 billion and largely composed of inorganic chemicals, precious stones and metals, meat, beverages, scientific and precision instruments and machinery.
-Bilateral services trade in 2021 was valued at about $2.1 billion, with Canadian exports accounting for $964 million of that total.
+Canada’s commercial relationship with Australia is strong and diversified, dating back to 1895 when Canada sent its first ever Trade Commissioner to Sydney to establish an office.
+In addition to traditional sectors such as mining and transportation, significant opportunities exist in infrastructure, information and communication technology (ICT), agriculture and food, defense and aerospace, and creative industry sectors for Canadian businesses.
+In 2024, bilateral merchandise trade between Canada and Australia totaled $6.1 billion.
+Canadian exports were valued at $3.1 billion and top exports were machinery, precious metals, and vehicles and parts.
+Imports were valued at $2.9 billion and top imports were chemical or allied industry products, live animals and animal products, and mineral products.
+Bilateral services trade in 2023 was valued at about $4 billion, with Canadian exports accounting for $2.7 billion of that total.

-In 2021, Canadian direct investment into Australia amounted to $45.4 billion.
-Australia’s foreign direct investment into Canada totaled $18.5 billion on an Ultimate Investor Country (UIC) basis.
-With its strong focus on Asia and its favorable business climate, many Canadian companies see Australia as a springboard to the booming Southeast Asian region.
+In 2024, Canadian direct investment into Australia amounted to $58.8 billion while Australia’s direct investment into Canada totaled $27.0 billion.
+With its strong focus on Asia and its favorable business climate, many Canadian companies see Australia as a springboard to Southeast Asian markets.

 Related links